 - Increased damping rates for superior handling

-- A solid front anti-roll bar and thicker rear anti-roll bar
+- Solid front anti-roll bar and thicker rear anti-roll bar

 - Exclusive master cylinder for enhanced brake feel